kartik-venugopal/aural-player/README.md

 Since I do not have access to M1 hardware, and my hardware is unable to run macOS Big Sur in its current unusable state, I will not be pushing out any further updates to Aural Player for the time being, at least not any updates relevant to M1 hardware.

 I leave it as an exercise for those interested to get Aural Player ready to run on M1 hardware.
-This will require building universal ffmpeg shared libraries that are capable of running on both x86_64 and arm64 architectures.
+This will require building universal ffmpeg shared libraries (dylibs) that are capable of running on both x86_64 and arm64 architectures.

 ## Table of Contents
   * [Overview](#overview)